 Many things seem to have been inherited from my Irish ancestors…

 John Walsh, Sarah’s husband, was born in Birr, County Offaly, Ireland in 1812.
 His father was possibly Tom Walsh (with names like “John” and “Tom” without personal accounts, it is difficult to discern if it is actually my ancestor), and John’s mother was most likely Ellin Muleahy, both who lived all of their lives in Ireland.

-John and Sarah (Thornhill) Walsh made their home in York in Ontario Canada and both passed away in their 50s.
-Even though their deaths were over a century ago, as a 52-year-old woman, it causes me to reflect.
+John and Sarah (Thornhill) Walsh made their home in York in Ontario, Canada and both passed away in their 50s.
+Even though their deaths were over a century ago, as a woman in mid-fifties, it causes me to reflect.

 The other side of my father’s father’s Irish line are the Cullens.
 Yes, I was more than mildly amused when this ancestral surname was co-opted by Twilight’s writer as the vampire clan’s chosen surname.

 Thomas Cullen, born between 1802-1805 in Strokestown, County Roscommon, Ireland was possibly the son of Patrick Cullen (1783-1865) and Bridgide Hill or McGinn.
 Again, some of the details have been difficult to nail down.
 But what seems clear is that County Roscommon can be added to the counties from which I descend.
 Thomas is my fourth great-grandfather.

 My fourth great-grandmother, Thomas’s wife, was Jane Bentley (1805-1881) from County Longford.
 Her parents were Christopher Bentley and Frances Cox.

 My mother’s line has been a part of the building up of the United States of America since the early 1600s, so attempting to find her Irish lines was a bit more difficult.
 However, I was able to find a few who were born in Ireland in the 1700s.